| milky way center :: a supermassive

 mass at the center of our galaxy.
 This achievement offers more support for the widely held view

+that the dark mass is a supermassive black hole.
 The scientists tracked, for the first time, a star completing an orbit around a known unusual

 source of radiation (a black hole candidate) in the center of our galaxy.
 This discovery heralds